KwameDomfe/aesl/README.md

-# KDA Design Technologies Website Template Version 1.00
+# AESL Website Version 1.00

 ## Overview

-### This is a custom website design tempalte for KDA Design Technologies using .
+### This is a custom website design tempalte for AESLgit  using .

 ## Tools
 ####   integrated development environment: Visual Studio Code